-97. Defendants' misconduct directly resulted in the unjust criminal conviction of Plaintiff, denying him his constitutional right to due process and a fair trial guaranteed by the Fourteenth Amendment.
-Absent this misconduct, Plaintiff could not and would not have been prosecuted.
+98. Defendants' misconduct directly resulted in the unjust criminal conviction of Plaintiff, thereby denying his constitutional right to due process and a fair trial guaranteed by the

+Fourteenth Amendment.
+Absent this misconduct, the prosecution of Plaintiff could not and would not have been pursued.